What Is the Average Cost of Aging in Place?

 While at-home services can be arranged easily nowadays, rising prices mean that home improvements and other costs related to aging in place require careful financial planning.
 That’s why home equity is a vital resource for those seeking to fund aging in place.

-You can unlock your equity without leaving your home through Truehold's sale-leaseback.
-We’ll pay a competitive price and rent your home back to you for as long as you choose to renew the lease.
+You can unlock your equity without leaving your home through Truehold's sell and stay transaction.
+You'll sell your home at a competitive price and rent your home right back.

-In addition to converting equity to cash to cover aging in place needs, you can reduce stress and monthly housing expenses.
-Truehold will cover property tax, homeowners liability insurance, major repairs, and covered maintenance.
+In addition to converting equity to cash to cover aging in place needs, you can reduce stress as we'll cover property tax, property insurance, and essential repairs.

-Find out if a sale-leaseback is a good fit for your needs.
-Contact us today and a Truehold Advisor will connect with you to review your goals and unique situation with no obligation.
+Find out if a sell and stay transaction is a good fit for your needs.
+Contact us today and a Truehold representative will connect with you!

 Sources: